Giving farmers the confidence to speak up for their industry

 In early July, we will meet again for our second workshop on a farm in Staffordshire.
 This is where we put everything we’ve learnt into practice, replicating studio and pre-recorded interviews with professional cameras and microphones and challenging the farmers on controversial issues in food and farming.
 They’re not told what to say, but they are able to experience the sensation of staring down the barrel of a lens, of getting their message across before the clock runs out and staying calm under pressure.
 We explore social media, the mechanics of TV production and even learn how to shoot short films on a smartphone (including how to properly use a selfie stick!)

 But is it working?
 Yes.
 Just Farmers has already helped dozens of journalists find farmers who will talk to them.
-More than 20 journalists and programme makers have found Just Farmers under their own steam, registered on the website and are now contacting our farmers directly.
+Many journalists and programme makers have found Just Farmers under their own steam, registered on the website and are now contacting our farmers directly.
 Sometimes they end up on air or in print (nine published or broadcast interviews so far); other times they just have a background research chat, which is equally valuable.
 It helps members of the media get an individual’s take on things, at a grassroots level.

 I recently asked the first group what they took away from the experience.
 “Confidence,” they said.
 “We have more confidence.”